 Solar Terms or Seasonal Points for Winter

-Through observation of the natural world, the ancient Chinese created a calendar system that has 24 seasonal points based on the way the sun moves in an annual circular motion.
-Each time period is approximately two weeks.
+Through observation of the natural world, the ancient Chinese developed a calendar system with 24 seasonal points, based on the sun’s annual circular motion.
+Each period is approximately two weeks.
 You can think of these solar terms as mini-seasons.

 Each solar term represents the unique weather pattern present at that time of year and has specific traditions associated with it.
 Learn more about all of the solar terms here.

-Solar terms or seasonal points reflect climatic and environmental changes that happen as the seasons shift.
-Chinese Medicine (TCM) emphasizes the need to alter our behaviour based on the external environment to maintain health and vitality and avoid disease.
+Solar terms, or seasonal points, reflect climatic and environmental changes as the seasons shift.
+Chinese Medicine (TCM) emphasizes the need to adapt our behaviour based on the external environment to maintain health and vitality and avoid disease.
 So we can use the solar terms as guideposts when harmonizing our diet and lifestyle choices to match the natural world.

 Solar Terms or Seasonal Points for Winter

 In today’s post, we’ll explore the seasonal points associated with winter.
-Be sure to check out this post for general info on the seasonal points and look out for future posts where we’ll explore the solar terms for Spring, Summer and Fall.
+Be sure to check out this post for general info on the seasonal points, and these for the solar terms of spring, summer, and fall.

 Beginning of Winter – lì dōng – 立冬 – Nov.7th – Nov.21st